 Insurance and rebuild stress

 The Residential Advisory Service continues to provide free, independent help to residential property owners repairing or rebuilding their homes.
-The service provides impartial qualified legal advice to assist home owners who may be confused, or feeling overwhelmed or in a disagreement over their repair or rebuild issues.

 In The Know provides answers to Canterbury residents about the residential repair and rebuild process.